310mc/https-310mc.github.io-tl/source/_posts/wedding_march/white_diamond.md

 {% endbubble %}

 {% bubble Chiaki v2 %}
-Oh, you two know each other?
+Oh, do you two know each other?
 {% endbubble %}

 {% bubble Midori frownshake %}